Pledge Toolkit

 INTRODUCTION

-The No Toxic Money pledge states: “I will take no money or gifts from Duke Energy, Dominion Energy, or their affiliates, including from their Political Action Committees (PAC), lobbyists, and executives.
-In addition, I support a moratorium on all of their new fossil fuel infrastructure projects.”
+The No Toxic Money pledge states: “I will take no money or gifts from Duke Energy, Dominion Energy, or their affiliates, including from their Political Action Committees (PAC), lobbyists, and executives.”

 In this toolkit, we will cover: